-Females enrolled in plans in the individual health insurance market without coverage for maternity benefits are currently paying \$108.8 million out of pocket for noncovered maternity services.
-It is estimated that as a result of AB 1825, a portion of these costs (\$28.8 million) would shift from out-of-pocket costs for noncovered maternity services to out-of-pocket costs for covered maternity services (e.g., copayments and deductibles), and that the remaining costs would be shifted to insurance policies and ultimately enrollees through higher premiums.
-It is estimated that there would be a \$120 million increase in premium expenditures across males and females in the individual market.
-Since the decrease in out-of-pocket costs would be spread across both male and female enrollees, this mandate would differentially reduce the financial burden faced by female enrollees.
+Females enrolled in plans in the individual health insurance market without coverage for maternity benefits currently are potentially responsible for \$121.5 million out of pocket costs for noncovered maternity services, if they all sought prenatal health care services.
+It is estimated that as a result of AB 185, a portion of these costs (\$32.1 million) would shift from out-of-pocket costs for noncovered maternity services to out-of-pocket costs for covered maternity services (e.g., copayments and deductibles), and that the remaining costs would be shifted to insurance policies and ultimately enrollees through higher premiums.
+It is estimated that there would be a \$111.5 million increase in premium expenditures across males and females in the individual market.
+Since the decrease in out-of-pocket costs would come from a population of enrollees that are entirely female and the increase in premiums would be spread across both male and female enrollees, this mandate would differentially reduce the financial burden faced by female enrollees.